-A show’s narrative becomes so very evident when starting from the places where the scenes play out!
+A show’s narrative becomes so very evident when starting from where the scenes play out!

 Of course there are the essentials, the places that are important for our fantastic four in Fight For My Way [쌈, 마이웨이] (KBS2, 2017).
-But there are also places that are important for Choi Ae-Ra (Kim Ji-Won) and Go Dong-Man’s (Park Seo-Joon) love to grow, for Baek Seol-Hee (Song Ha-Yoon) and Kim Joo-Man’s (Ahn Jae-Hong) love to stay strong and there are places of frustration; frustrations in love, in the job, with your family and in-laws or caused by one’s social background.
-But there are also a lot of locations and occasions where our fantastic four don’t give up and believe in their dreams even if they might come with hurdles.
+But there are also places that are important for Choi Ae-ra (Kim Ji-won) and Go Dong-man’s (Park Seo-joon) love to grow, for Baek Seol-hee (Song Ha-yoon) and Kim Joo-man’s (Ahn Jae-hong) love to stay strong.
+Then, there are places of frustration: frustrations in love, in the job, with your family and in-laws, or caused by one’s social background.
+There are also a lot of locations and occasions where our fantastic four don’t give up and believe in their dreams even though they might come with hurdles.

-*Clicking on the links will take you to more information on each place, descriptions of the scene(s) and directions to get there.
+Note: Clicking on the links will take you to more information on each place, descriptions of the scene(s), and directions to get there.

-The apartment building, the private rooftop bar and Dong-Man’s gym are all located in Beomcheong-dong, Busan.
-Other recurrent places — especially those that our friends pass by on their way home –, like the yellow-blue house, the building with the Superman drawing and the bus stop are located in Hongdae, Seoul.
+The apartment building, the private rooftop bar, and Dong-man’s gym are all located in Beomcheong-dong, Busan.
+Other recurring places — especially those that our friends pass by on their way home — like the yellow-blue house, the building with the Superman drawing, and the bus stop are located in Hongdae, Seoul.

 Where our four friends live: Namil Villa.
 In reality, this is Hansung Apartment Buildings [한성주택], located in Busan.

-Namil Bar where our friends always hang out: A rooftop in Beomcheong-dong, Busan; half an hour apart from Namil Villa.
+Namil Bar where our friends always hang out: A rooftop in Beomcheong-dong, Busan; half an hour away from Namil Villa.

 The gym Dong-man trains at: Busan’s Beyond Garage [비욘드가라지]

-This is a fake bus stop that does not exist in reality.
+This is a fake bus stop that does not exist in real life.
 The concrete wall in the background belongs to Humanist.

-I like that this drama gives us a lot of insights into how our best friends turn lovers.
+I like that this drama gives us a lot of insights into how our best friends turn into lovers.
 We see them falling in love progressively (Who can’t get behind such a storyline?!
-Squee!) — and the following locations are some sort of milestones in this process and also become its proof.
+Squee!), and the following locations are some sort of milestones in this process — and also its evidence of sorts.

 We meet both of them as bickering adults that support each other no matter what.
-Their complicity transcends the screen right from the start — in everyday scenes like here when they take an overhead bridge in episode 1.
+Their complexity transcends the screen right from the start — in everyday scenes like this one when they cross an overhead bridge in episode 1.

-Just the day before Dong-man is enlisted, Ae-ra goes to his former house in Seonghyeong-dong, Seoul; just to hear/see Dong-man kiss Park Hye-Ran (Lee Elijah) — in episode 8.
-This is also when we learn that Dong-man is Ae-Ra’s first love.
+Just the day before Dong-man enlists into the military, Ae-ra goes to his former house in Seonghyeong-dong, Seoul; just to hear/see Dong-man kiss Park Hye-ran (Lee Elijah) — in episode 8.
+This is also when we learn that Dong-man is Ae-ra’s first love.

 “This is a fort.”
-Dong-man as Ae-ra’s protecter at the rooftop of Seoul Metropolitan Library [서울도서관] in episode 2.
-The rooftop is supposed to be the one of Ae-ra’s workplace Shinsegae Department Store — Main Branch [신세계백화점 본점].
+Dong-man says as Ae-ra’s protector at the rooftop of Seoul Metropolitan Library [서울도서관] in episode 2.
+The rooftop is supposed to be the one at Ae-ra’s workplace Shinsegae Department Store — Main Branch [신세계백화점 본점].

-Dong-man learns that Ae-ra’s (ex-)boyfriend cheated on her and beats him up in episode 1 at Huam-ro crosswalk, Yongsan-gu.
+After learning that Ae-ra’s (ex-)boyfriend cheated on her, Dong-man beats him up at Huam-ro crosswalk, Yongsan-gu in episode 1.

 Finally the kiss in episode 10 in front of Espérance Roasters Cafe [카페 에스페랑스].